Kuraray’s Approach to Safety

 - (1) The severity of injuries is unpredictable in many cases.

-- (2) The occurrence factors of an accident are not taken into consideration.
+- (2) The occurrence factors of an injuries are not taken into consideration.

 - (3) (When it is applied to global management) criteria of determining the degree of injuries depends on the country.

-We therefore have established a proprietary evaluation and classification of occupational incidents by subtracting unpredictable factors and adding an assessment of occurrence factors.
-This quantifies not the actual severity of injuries but the potential severity of injuries that could have been caused by an occupational incident.
-Moreover, faults that caused such incidents are divided into human, equipment and managerial, rated numerically, and added to the potential severity of injury to determine the ranking from A, B, C to D.
+In 2012, we therefore have established a proprietary evaluation and classification of occupational injuries by subtracting unpredictable factors and adding an assessment of occurrence factors.
+This quantifies not the actual severity of injuries but the potential severity of injuries that could have been caused by an occupational injuries.
+Moreover, faults that caused such injuries are divided into human, equipment and managerial, rated numerically, and added to the potential severity of injury to determine the ranking from A, B, C to D.

-As a result, the number of severe occupational incidents ranked A and B serves as an indicator for evaluating the level of organizational safety.
+As a result, the number of severe occupational injuries ranked A and B serves as an indicator for evaluating the level of organizational safety.